 Rural Development Program

-(March 2017 update) Women in Modipur village staged street plays on the importance of participating in the Gram Sabha (village council meeting) and facilitated a quiz for the audience.
+(Updated in March 2017) Women in Modipur village staged street plays on the importance of participating in the Gram Sabha (village council meeting) and facilitated a quiz for the audience.
 The street plays, which were presented in two different areas of Modipur, were very successful and lively.
+In 2016-2017, 552 women were screened using PAP smear as screening device.
+12 outreach cervical and breast cancer screening camps were planned in 6 villages thus taking the services to their